Tips for parents for encouraging healthy video game play

 Well-managed video game play brings huge benefits.
-Video games are not only an excellent source for entertainment, players also benefit from practising motor skills, problem solving, team playing, improved memory, attention and concentration, multi-tasking and social skills.
-Recent research shows that video game playing girls are three times more likely to enrol in STEM programmes than girls who don’t play.
+Video games are not only an excellent source for entertainment, players also benefit from practicing motor skills, problem solving, team playing, improved memory, attention and concentration, multi-tasking and social skills.
+Recent research shows that video game playing girls are three times more likely to enroll in STEM programs than girls who don’t play.
 Video games are being used in schools with a view to increasing student engagement and learning outcomes.

 ESAC produced series of parental control videos with Marc Saltzman that provide parents with the knowledge to ensure their children are enjoying age-appropriate content on their video game consoles.